 Frogs can get oxygen not only from their lungs, but also from their skin, Mulcahy said.
 The frog's heart takes advantage of this evolutionary quirk.
 As deoxygenated blood comes into the right atrium, it goes into the ventricle and out to the lungs and skin to get oxygen.

 The oxygenated blood comes back to the heart through the left atrium, then into the ventricle and out to the major organs, Mulcahy said.

-Two brachial hearts on either side of the cephalopod's body oxygenate blood by pumping it through the blood vessels of the gills, and the systemic heart in the center of the body pumps oxygenated blood from the gills through the rest of the organism, said Michael Vecchione, director of the NOAA National Systematics Laboratory at the Smithsonian and a curator of cephalopods at the National Museum of Natural History.
+Two brachial hearts on either side of the cephalopod's body oxygenate blood by pumping it through the blood vessels of the gills, and the systemic heart in the center of the body pumps oxygenated blood from the gills through the rest of the organism, said Michael Vecchione, an invertebrate zoologist at the Smithsonian's National Museum of Natural History.

 Like other insects, the cockroach has an open circulatory system, meaning its blood doesn't fill blood vessels.
-Instead, the blood flows through a single structure with 12 to 13 chambers, said Don Moore III, a senior scientist at the Smithsonian's National Zoo.
+Instead, the blood flows through a single structure with 12 to 13 chambers, said Don Moore III, a senior scientist at the Smithsonian's National Zoo in Washington, D.C.

 The dorsal sinus, located on the top of the cockroach, helps to send oxygenated blood to each chamber of the heart.
 But the heart isn't there to move around oxygenated blood, Moore said.

 "Roaches and other insects breathe through spiracles [surface openings] in the bodies instead of lungs, so the blood doesn't need to carry oxygen from one place to another," Moore said.

 Instead, the blood, called hemolymph, carries nutrients and is white or yellow, he said.
 The heart doesn't beat by itself, either.
 Muscles in the cavity expand and contract to help the heart send hemolymph to the rest of the body.